getsentry/sentry-javascript/docs/v8-new-performance-apis.md

 ## The new model: Goodbye Transactions, Hello Spans Everywhere!

 In the new model, transactions are conceptually gone.
 Instead, you will _always_ operate on spans, no matter where in the tree you are.
-Note that in the background, spans _may_ still be bundled up to transaction for the UI.
+Note that in the background, spans _may_ still be grouped into a transaction for the Sentry UI.
 However, this happens transparently, and from an SDK perspective, all you have to think about are spans.

 ## The Span schema